mitsuhiko/lucumr/2015/2/17/ui-and-hidden-consistency.rst

 was either impossible or required the assistance of a developer of such system to get out of my misery.

-Neither did it broke because I misused it nor did it broke out of its own volition.
+Neither did it break because I misused it nor did it broke out of its own volition.
 I can't say the same thing about any other version control system I used.
 I successfully broke many subversion checkouts (even destroyed the database on the server), screwed up perforce workspaces and